noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 20/11/2021 06:16 **Francesca** has passed all night long applying electrical streams on my prostate getting mild sperm output.
 - 20/11/2021 18;56 Today I've worked in a good way, every step that I've done Francesca speak about cocaine and Cosa Nostra threats.
 I'm tired of this addicted.
 - 21/11/2021 18:31 **Andreu** and **Francesca** follow to torture me all day long.
-- 22/11/2021 18:58 Francesca doing threats to me all day long as usual, and now a big phrase that I like to write: "you cannot do nothing with me, I'm who administrate all Mafia"
+- 22/11/2021 18:58 **Francesca** doing threats to me all day long as usual, and now a big phrase that I like to write: "you cannot do nothing with me, I'm who administrate all Mafia".
+- 23/11/2021 00:10 **Francesca** and her crew of psychopath  with electromagnetic weapons pointing exactly to my genitals resulted in ejaculation without masturbation in sleep, obviously I photographed the evidence for disturbing them.
+The electromagnetic weapons apply electric charges exactly on the glans penis of the victim, everything mixes to make the victim believe that he has passed a nocturnal pollution, which is completely normal, in order to feel insecurity in his own sexuality.
+In the Francesca dream she used a transsexual figure and an oral relationship.

 ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)